 TRIA Orthopaedic Center Research Institute is a non-profit 501(c)(3).
-The Institute operates within TRIA Orthopaedic Center and is primarily financially supported through TRIA’s operations.
+The Institute operates within TRIA Orthopaedic Center (Bloomington) and is primarily financially supported through TRIA’s operations.
 The governing body meets approximately eleven times per year.
 The Institute oversees activity in research, patient reported outcomes, and education.
 Each area has its own goals, objectives, and tactics.

 Mission Statement: To advance orthopaedic care for patients through innovative research and education and measure our performance with patient centered outcomes.